LGBTQ rights in Hungary: Public opinion

-According to a Eurobarometer survey published in December 2006, only 18 percent of Hungarians surveyed supported same-sex marriage, and only 13 percent recognized a same-sex couple's right to adopt, compared to the EU-wide average of 44 percent and 33 percent, respectively.
-However, a poll conducted a year after in 2007 indicated that 30 percent of the Hungarian public supported same-sex marriage.
+According to a Eurobarometer survey published in December 2006, only 18% of Hungarians surveyed supported same-sex marriage, and only 13% recognized a same-sex couple's right to adopt, compared to the EU-wide average of 44% and 33%, respectively.
+However, a poll conducted a year after, in 2007, indicated that 30% of the Hungarian public supported same-sex marriage.

-The poll taken in 2015 suggested 39% of Hungarians supported same-sex marriage.
-A more recent poll by the Pew Research Center, published in May 2017, suggested that 27% of Hungarians were in favor of same-sex marriage, while 64% opposed it.
+The poll taken in 2015 found 39% of Hungarians supported same-sex marriage.
+A poll by the Pew Research Center, published in May 2017, found that 27% of Hungarians were in favor of same-sex marriage, while 64% opposed it.
 Support was higher among non-religious people (34%) and 18–34 year olds (39%), in contrast to Catholics (25%) and people aged 35 and over (23%).
 In May 2015, PlanetRomeo, an LGBTQ social network, published its first Gay Happiness Index (GHI).
 Gay men from over 120 countries were asked about how they feel about society's view on homosexuality, how they experience the way they are treated by other people and how satisfied are they with their lives.
 Hungary was ranked 49th with a GHI score of 47.

 According to a 2017 poll carried out by ILGA, 64% of Hungarians agreed that gay, lesbian and bisexual people should enjoy the same rights as straight people, while 15% disagreed.
 Additionally, 69% agreed that they should be protected from workplace discrimination.
 13% of Hungarians, however, said that people who are in same-sex relationships should be charged as criminals, while 64% disagreed.
 As for transgender people, 60% agreed that they should have the same rights, 64% believed they should be protected from employment discrimination and a plurality of 48% believed they should be allowed to change their legal gender.

+A poll by the Pew Research Center, published in 2023, found that 31% of Hungarians were in favor of same-sex marriage, while 63% opposed it.
 A GLOBSEC survey conducted in March 2023 showed that 56% of Hungarians supported same-sex marriage, while 37% were opposed.
 The 2023 Eurobarometer found that 42% of Hungarians thought same-sex marriage should be allowed throughout Europe, and 49% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".

+A 2026 Medián poll following the elections showed that 68% of Hungarians supported same-sex marriage and adoption rights, 71% supported allowing artificial insemination for lesbians, and 79% agreed that it is the state's duty to act against LGBT discrimination.
+The poll also showed that 57% of Hungarians supported the reversal of anti-LGBT policies, 23% supported keeping them as-is, and 10% supported further restrictions.